Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 You definitely need a party wall surveyor if you’re:

-• Excavating within 3 meters of a neighboring building where you’re going deeper than their foundations
+- Excavating within 3 meters of a neighbouring building where you’re going deeper than their foundations

-• Excavating within 6 meters of a neighboring building where you’re going deeper than a line drawn at 45 degrees from the bottom of their foundations
+- Excavating within 6 meters of a neighbouring building, where you’re going deeper than a line drawn at 45 degrees from the bottom of their foundations

 Lewisham-specific triggers people miss:

-• Hip-to-gable conversions where the roof structure connects to the neighbor’s property
+- Hip-to-gable conversions, where the roof structure connects to the neighbour’s property

-• Velux windows that require cutting roof structures shared with neighbors
+- Velux windows that require cuttingthe roof structures shared with neighbours

 In Lewisham’s dense terraced streets, you’ll rarely find a home improvement project that doesn’t require party wall procedures.
 The key is identifying requirements early—before you’ve committed to builders or timelines.